How Many Women Voted in Wyoming's Earliest Elections?

-To the best of our knowledge, the Wyoming Secretary of State's office did not compile this type of demographic statistics so a count would need to be made, line by line, in each county precinct's voter registration/poll books.
-This count would also include women who registered but did not actually vote.
-Unfortunately, very few poll books have survived, so a full count may not be possible.
+To the best of our knowledge, the Wyoming Secretary of State's office did not compile this type of demographic statistics, so a full count may not be possible.

 2. Estimating the number of women eligible to vote based upon Federal census statistics.